DataSQRL/Acorn/README.md

 ## Acorn Agent Concepts

 * Tools: Tools (sometimes also called "functions") are executables that can be invoked by the LLM to retrieve information or trigger an action.
 Many LLMs are specifically trained to use tools which makes this a natural interface between the LLM and other systems.
 Acorn Agent distinguishes 3 types of tools and provides the infrastructure to manage and invoke them:
-  * API: An API tools executes as a query against another system through an API like GraphQL, REST, or JDBC (i.e. databases).
+  * API: An API tool executes as a query against another system through an API like GraphQL, REST, or JDBC (i.e. databases).
 Each API type has an associated APIExecutor that executes the queries.
   * Local: A tool that executes as a local function within the same instance that runs Acorn Agent.
   * Client: A tool that is a callback to the client (e.g. for data visualization, UI updates, or other actions).
 * Message: The communication between the user/application and an LLM is through messages.
 The sequence of messages is the message history.
 * ToolsBackend: Is a repository for tools that manages tool invocation as well as message persistence and history retrieval.
 * ChatSession: A ChatSession manages the interaction between the user/application and the LLM.
 It uses the ToolsBackend to add, validate and invoke tools.
 The primary purpose of the ChatSession is to determine the ContextWindow which defines the input to the LLM.
 * ChatProvider: Is an abstraction layer that provides a message interface on top of various LLM models that makes it easy to swap out models while sacrificing some level of control over model invocations.
+* Configuration: Acorn Agent components like the APIExecutor, ChatProvider or the specific LLM to use (ModelConfiguration) are created through Configurations, which are either loaded from JSON config files or created in code via MapConfiguration

 ## Tools Are All You Need